chaser164/gutcheck/README.md

 - POST will list out all the websites matching the URL provided in the body
     - A little awkward to use post here.
 Doing this because the parameter (a URL) is too complex to include in a get request endpoint
     - REQUIRES TOKEN AUTHORIZATION.
+- DELETE removes all post associted with the website
+    - ADMIN access only, so REQUIRES TOKEN AUTHORIZATION.